vinyashegde/kams-scripts-gta-san/README.md

 # kams-scripts-gta-san
 This is actually a repack of all my GTA modding tools for MAX/GMAX.
 I had updated the controller script(in Utility Panel) for you to easily access all my scripts.

+## Installation

+How to Install & Run:

+Delete all my old scripts, you don't need them anymore!

+Unzip this file in MAX/3DSMAX > scripts folder

+All files will go to the right place!

 ## Features

 This GTA Mod Tool includes: